Lawmakers target governor’s powers in new emergency act proposal

 A new bill in the Kansas Senate would restrict the governor during a state of emergency.
 If passed, she would lose some of the powers she currently has.

-“This is moving at a breakneck speed,” said Kansas City Senator David Haley.
+“This is moving at a breakneck speed,” said Kansas City Sen. David Haley.
 “There is an attempt to limit or muzzle the ability of a governor, specifically in this case, a Democratic governor.”

 But Republicans feel like this is necessary oversight.